tabsdata/tutorials/t09_salesforce_report_ingestion/README.md

 Tutorial steps 3.3 - 4 run through each command necessary to set up your instance below.
 However, we also have a quickstart that bundles all the commands into a shell script.
 If doing quickstart, you may skip to [step 4](#4-trigger-your-publisher-function)

 The quickstart script:
-2. Creates your tabsdata instance
+1. Creates your tabsdata instance.
-3. Registers all relevant functions for the workflow
+2. Registers all relevant functions for the workflow.

 <details>
 <summary><h1>Quickstart Setup 💨</h1></summary>

-> If you would like your workflow to subscribe your data into Snowflake Glue, run the following command:
+> If you would like your workflow to subscribe your data into Snowflake, run the following command:
 >
 > ```sh
 > source ../setup-tabsdata.sh snowflake